greenelab/czi-rfa/proposal.md

 Connecting that map to disease states, which will be key to the CZI's mission of curing or managing all diseases in the next eighty years, will require us to see how these cell types change during aging, during disease processes, or in the presence of drugs.
 Ideally, we'd be able to apply a transformation to the HCA's reference map to predict and study these states.

-Certain types of deep unsupervised neural networks can generate hypothetical data by learning and decoding a lower dimensional latent space.
+Certain types of deep neural networks can generate hypothetical data by learning and decoding a lower dimensional latent space.
 An ideal latent space enables arithmetic operations that use data to produce realistic output for novel transformations.
 For example, FaceApp [@url:https://www.faceapp.com] can modify a picture of an individual to produce an image of the subject at an older age, with a different expression, or of a different gender.